 The Effect on Cervical Mucus Immediately After Ovulation

-About a day after you ovulate, you may begin to notice less secretions on your external vaginal area (vulva), or your underwear.
+About a day after you ovulate, you may begin to notice fewer secretions on your external vaginal area (vulva), or your underwear.
 This is because your previously clear, watery cervical secretions begin to decrease in quantity and get thicker and more cloudy and creamy.
 According to a Global Library of Women's Medicine article, these changes occur as your ovarian progesterone secretion increases after ovulation.

 The difference in the two types of mucus is illustrated in Figures 11.2 and 11.3 in the textbook, The Cervix, (page 159).
 The post-ovulation mucus might look reddish, pinkish, or brownish instead of creamy in some women.
 This is due to a small amount of uterine bleeding because of the hormonal fluctuations at the time of ovulation.

 Progression of Changes

 During the rest of the second half of your menstrual cycle (luteal phase), as your progesterone level rises further, changes in your mucus quantity, appearance, and texture continue to progress.
 Your cervical mucus will: